 Remember that, it’s about them, not you.
 It’s less about selling to them and more about helping them.
 It’s about what your product can do for them.

 The law of least effort states that people almost always choose the easiest way to do something – the path of least resistance or effort.
 For customers, it can be cost, benefits, convenience, landing page, CTA design, buying process, etc.

 Market studies show that the ‘overall buying experience’ actually outranks product and price.
 Personalized on-site experiences greatly influence conversion rates.

-How they feel about your product, how smooth and convenient is the buying process, all these elements determine whether or not they will buy something from you.
+How they feel about your product, and how smooth and convenient is the buying process, all these elements that determine whether or not they will buy something from you.

 Product price is one of the important factors.
 In fact, when other factors are almost the same, price becomes the only deciding factor.
 However, when the value is apparent price, becomes less of an obstacle.

 It’s particularly true if you are in the B2C segment and sell low-cost products such as garments, toys, artificial jewelry, etc. or sell cheap digital products such as eBooks, etc.

 So, how to make the purchase process smooth and enhance buying experience?